-Objective one: Deliver savings and best value outcomes
+Objective one: Deliver savings and best value outcomes throughout the contract lifecycle.

-- Creating Sourcing Strategies for all regulated spending - Utilising competitive tendering where possible - Collaborate where possible with others in the Scottish Public Sector and the wider UK blue light community to aggregate demand - Utilising collaborative frameworks where they provide best value - Working with our customers to identify saving opportunities and challenge current models of delivery; - Challenging the demand for goods and services and seeking to rationalise core requirements; - Supporting robust contract management actions to ensure contracts deliver to financial and non-financial performance requirements, including contractual commitments around social value and community benefits; - Applying whole life costing methods to ensure end-to-end requirements are included.
+- Creating Sourcing Strategies for all regulated spending; - Utilising competitive tendering wherever possible; - Collaborate where possible with others in the Scottish Public Sector and the wider UK blue light community to aggregate demand; - Utilising collaborative frameworks where they provide best value; - Working with our customers to identify saving opportunities and challenge current models of delivery; - Challenging the demand for goods and services and seeking to rationalise core requirements; - Supporting contract management actions to ensure contracts deliver to financial and non-financial performance requirements, including contractual commitments around social value and community benefits; - Applying whole life costing methods to ensure end-to-end requirements are included;

-Objective two: Ensure compliance with procurement legislation with open, transparent and robust governance
+Objective two: Ensure compliance with procurement legislation through equitable, transparent, and robust processes and governance.

-- Ensuring all procurement requirements with a value in excess of £5,000 are dealt with by our central procurement service; - Training and developing our people to be confident professional advisers on the procedures and policies which must be considered to ensure compliance requirements are consistently met;
+• Ensuring all procurement requirements with a value in excess of £5,000 are dealt with by our central procurement service;

-- Providing our people with regular updates on statute, regulations, case law, statutory guidance, policy and social value outcomes; - Ensuring all staff and officers are aware of organisational policies and procedures relating to procurement.
-In particular, training those with budget and financial responsibility in the key procurement requirements in terms of the regulations and internal policies; - Continually reviewing and improving guidance and controls to ensure compliance with purchase systems and procedures, including the Contract Standing Orders; - Strictly adhere to the required governance routes within Police Scotland, the SPA and Scottish Government to ensure effective oversight and scrutiny of the procurement process.
+- Training and developing our people to be confident professional advisers on the procedures and policies which must be considered to ensure compliance requirements are consistently met; - Providing our people with regular updates on statute, regulations, case law, statutory guidance, policy, and social value outcomes; - Ensuring all staff and officers are aware of organisational policies and procedures relating to procurement.
+In particular, training those with budget and financial responsibility in the key procurement requirements in terms of the regulations and internal policies; - Continually reviewing and improving guidance and controls to ensure compliance with purchase systems and procedures, including the Contract Standing Orders; - Strictly adhering to the required governance routes within Police Scotland, the SPA and Scottish Government to ensure effective oversight and scrutiny of the procurement process; - The capture of system and performance data to enable reporting to our customers, supporting improvements.